Artificial Intelligence

 Oh, right, “AI”

 “…the world’s shadiest art dealer… is pretty sure that if we keep shoveling words into the word-guessing program it will wake up and become intelligent.
 Which is just, you know, stupid.
-It’s like thinking that if we just keep breeding our horses to run faster, one of our mares will eventually give birth to a locomotive.“ Continue reading
+It’s like thinking that if we just keep breeding our horses to run faster, one of our mares will eventually give birth to a locomotive.“… Continue reading

 About Me

-I’m Pete Harbeson, a writer located near Boston, Massachusetts.
+I’m Pete Harbeson, a writer (among other things) located near Boston, Massachusetts.
 In addition to writing my own content, I’ve learned to translate for my loquacious and opinionated pup Chocolate Bossypaws.
-I shouldn’t be surprised, but she mostly speaks in doggerel.
+No surprise, she mostly speaks in doggerel.
 You can find her contributions tagged with Chocolatiana.

 Check out my other blog, Techlimitics, where I’m grappling with the nature of simplicity.
+You can also find some of my minor software projects at GitHub.
+Nothing very impressive.
+I mostly write tiny utilities in Python.